Adaptation in Action

 Session Recommendations

-We strive for speakers and attendees to get the most out of their CADF 2024 experience.
-The selection committee will prioritize proposals which provide a comprehensive understanding of the critical issues facing Central America, propose bold and innovative solutions and development models, and encourage transformative partnerships.
+We strive for speakers and attendees to get the most out of their CADF 2026 experience.
+The selection committee will prioritize proposals which provide a comprehensive understanding of the critical issues facing Central America, propose bold and innovative solutions and development models, and address the need for strategic adaptation.
 The selection committee will prioritize proposals that:

 • Include diverse perspectives (e.g. regional, gender, cross-sector, approach etc.)